pgomez-r/inception/guide/07_DOCKER_NGINX.md

 The `RUN` instruction creates a new image layer with the result of the called command, similar to how the snapshot system saves changes in a virtual machine.
 Actually, the image itself consists of this kind of layers of changes.

 It is not possible to launch the application directly from `RUN`.
-In some cases, this can be done through a script, but in general, the `CMD` and `ENTRYPOINT" instructions are used to run.
+In some cases, this can be done through a script, but in general, the `CMD` and `ENTRYPOINT` instructions are used to run.
 `RUN` creates a static layer, changes inside which are written to the image, but do not cause anything.
 `CMD` and `ENTRYPOINT` run something, but DO NOT WRITE changes to the image.
 Therefore, it is not necessary to execute scripts with them.